XIE87241203/ImageResizerX/README.md

 > 中文说明请见：[`README_ZH.md`](README_ZH.md)

-## MyImageUtils
+## CollectionOfUsefulTools

-MyImageUtils is a collection of useful web-based image tools, currently including a multi-scale image resizer and an image comparison tool.
+CollectionOfUsefulTools is a collection of useful web-based image tools, currently including a multi-scale image resizer and an image comparison tool.

 ### Features